wolframscience.com

 Directors

-Todd Rowland assisted Stephen Wolfram with mathematical issues found in A New Kind of Science Chapters 5, 9, and 12.
+Todd Rowland assisted Stephen Wolfram with mathematical issues found in A New Kind of Science chapters 5, 9 and 12.
 Before joining the NKS team in 2001, he wrote entries for MathWorld.
-Todd received his PhD from the University of Chicago in 1999, where he studied traditional mathematics such as algebraic and differential geometry.
-Currently, he is managing editor of Complex Systems.
-His interests include automated theorem proving, and the fundamental theory, as well as NKS education.
+Todd received his PhD from the University of Chicago in 1999, where he studied traditional mathematics, such as algebraic and differential geometry.
+Currently, he is the managing editor of Complex Systems .
+His interests include the fundamental theory of physics, and more recently education, both NKS and the Wolfram Language.

 Instructors